Connecting to a Database

 on the front end, is to call the backend using rest api, in some use cases using a local in browser database can be useful.

-# Local Storage
+Local Storage

-import { JsonDataProvider, Remult } from "remult";
+import { JsonDataProvider, Remult } from 'remult'

 export const remultLocalStorage = new Remult(new JsonDataProvider(localStorage))

-# Session Storage
+Session Storage

-import { JsonDataProvider, Remult } from "remult";
+import { JsonDataProvider, Remult } from 'remult'

-export const remultSessionStorage = new Remult(new JsonDataProvider(sessionStorage))
+export const remultSessionStorage = new Remult(

-# Web Sql
+Web Sql

-import { Remult, SqlDatabase, WebSqlDataProvider } from "remult";
+import { Remult, SqlDatabase, WebSqlDataProvider } from 'remult'

-export const remultWebSql = new Remult(new SqlDatabase(new WebSqlDataProvider("db")))
+export const remultWebSql = new Remult(

-# In Memory object array
+In Memory object array

-import { Remult, InMemoryDataProvider } from "remult";
+import { Remult, InMemoryDataProvider } from 'remult'

 export const remult = new Remult(new InMemoryDataProvider())